Fundamental Nursing

 4. Research on genetic counseling

-5. Research on nursing client's with cancer and cancer screening
+5. Research on nursing patients' with cancer, and cancer screening

 The research here is aimed at early detection and support of people living with cancer.
 We also conduct research on cancer screening behaviors and hospital admission and discharge support for cancer patients.